samuelblock/sbcore/README.md

 |ulen\_t|size\_t            |An unsigned integer used for lengths and sizes|
 |ilen\_t|ssize\_t           |A signed integer used for lengths and sizes   |

-These types are referenced throughout the rest of sbcore, so some features may compile if this one is not included.
+These types are referenced throughout the rest of sbcore, so some features may not compile if this one is not included.
 This feature can be disabled by defining the `SBCORE_NO_INTEGERS` macro before including the header.

 ## Floating-Point Types
 Similarly, sbcore also provides alternate floating-point types.
 They are as follows: